 Look for something around 4000-4500K for accurate colors.
 If you mostly work at night, 2700-3200K lights might feel better on your eyes while illuminating the jobsite.

-What Color Temperatures Mean
+What the Color Temperatures on LED Jobsite Lights Mean

 - 2700-3200K = Warm white (“yellow” white)